tomdu3/python-course-material/lesson-08/lesson-08.md

 - [Python Import Module From Different Directory](https://www.geeksforgeeks.org/python-import-module-from-different-directory/)

+- general syntax:
+  - `from directory_name import module_name` - import module from a directory.
+We call then functions by using `module_name.function_name()`
+  - `from directory_name.subdirectory_name import module_name` - import module from a subdirectory.
+We call then functions by using `module_name.function_name()`
+  - `from directory_name.module_name import function_name` - import specific function from a module in a directory
+  - `from directory_name.module_name import *` - import all functions from a module in a directory

 If we take into consideration the structure we presented in [Recommended Project Structure](#831-recommended-project-structure), we can import modules from a subdirectory this way.

 ```python